mlflow/mlflow/docs/source/R-api.rst

 Create Run
 ==========

-reate a new run within an experiment.
+Create a new run within an experiment.
 A run is usually a single execution of a machine learning or data ETL pipeline.

 .. code:: r